Loan Term

 Conventional loans

 A conventional loan isn't part of a government guarantee program.
 It may be more difficult to qualify for a conventional loan, but the upfront costs are generally lower than those for an FHA mortgage.
-Conventional loans are either conforming, meaning originated in accordance with guidelines set by Fannie Mae and Freddie Mac, or non-conforming.
-Non-conforming loans may refer to jumbo loans, meaning they exceed the conforming loan limits--or they may be so-called nontraditional or "exotic" mortgages.
+Conventional loans are either conforming, meaning originated in accordance with guidelines set by Fannie Mae and Freddie Mac or non-conforming.
+Jumbo mortgages are non-conforming because they are larger than the conforming loan limits (set each year by the federal government).
+Non-conforming may also be used to refer to so-called nontraditional or "exotic" mortgages.

 Nontraditional mortgages originated in the subprime market were common in the run-up to the 2008 financial crisis and contributed to the crisis.
-They often featured no-doc qualifying and negative amortization.
-The financial crisis led to a spike in foreclosures and resulted in a new federal Qualified Mortgage rule, which requires lenders to make a good faith effort to discern borrowers' ability to replay the loan.
+They often featured no-documentation qualifying and negative amortization (meaning the loan balance grew over time).
+The financial crisis led to a spike in foreclosures and resulted in a new federal Qualified Mortgage rule, which requires lenders to make a good faith effort to discern borrowers' ability to repay the loan.

 Balloon mortgage